techrail/quartz/README.md

   /bin/bash /usr/src/app/build_site.sh $CURR_UID $CURR_GID
 ```

+## Using this thing with GitLab CI system
+I use this image with GitLab CI to keep both [techrail.in](https://techrail.in) and [my personal site](https://vaibhavkaushal.com) updated!
+The pipeline is just a single step.
+You can check out the script I use in the `.gitlab-ci.yml` file in the project root.
+In case you have questions, you can open an issue here or ask me on [Techrail Discord server](https://discord.gg/aKkWFghPrV).

 ## How to build a new version of this image
 **IMPORTANT**: To build a new version of the docker image, you need to have the [original repo of quartz](https://github.com/jackyzha0/quartz) cloned on top of project root (the `quartz` directory should be at the same level as the `Dockerfile`).

 To build a new version of the image, take the following steps: